Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Minimum value for each health stage: 1
 			// Maximum value for each health stage: 65535
 			// --
-			// 1st number = Amount of health of the boss to make him evolve/Amount of health given to Stage 2 boss.
+			// 1st number = Amount of health of the boss to make it evolve/Amount of health given to Stage 2 boss.
 (The "Boss Stages" setting must be set to "1" or higher.)
-			// 2nd number = Amount of health of the boss to make him evolve/Amount of health given to Stage 3 boss.
+			// 2nd number = Amount of health of the boss to make it evolve/Amount of health given to Stage 3 boss.
 (The "Boss Stages" setting must be set to "2" or higher.)
-			// 3rd number = Amount of health of the boss to make him evolve/Amount of health given to Stage 4 boss.
+			// 3rd number = Amount of health of the boss to make it evolve/Amount of health given to Stage 4 boss.
 (The "Boss Stages" setting must be set to "3" or higher.)
-			// 4th number = Amount of health of the boss to make him evolve/Amount of health given to Stage 5 boss.
+			// 4th number = Amount of health of the boss to make it evolve/Amount of health given to Stage 5 boss.
 (The "Boss Stages" setting must be set to "4" or higher.)
 			"Boss Health Stages"			"5000,2500,1666,1250"

 			// The number of stages for Mutant Tank bosses.